ncsa/xalt/README.md

 #### LINK
 These records are generated when a compiler is used on a non-login node.
-XALT injects a watermark and UUID in the ELF header for the program.
+XALT injects a watermark and UUID into the program's ELF header.
 This allows LINK records to be connected to RUN records through a common UUID - granting additional telemetry on the system.

 > link.<_hostname>.<date_time>.<user_name>.<xalt_run_uuid>.<*>.json